open-sky-dev/opensky-remotes/README.md

 - `timeout` - Boolean getter (only available if `timeoutMs` was provided)

 **Creation Options:**
-- `validator?` - Optional validator instance from `createValidation`
+- `validation?` - Optional validation instance from `createValidation`
 - `delayMs?` - Milliseconds to wait before transitioning to 'delayed' state
 - `timeoutMs?` - Milliseconds to wait before transitioning to 'timeout' state